 You may have an issue with levels of DNA damage in your sperm – a hidden cause of unexplained infertility and miscarriage – which we can identify through SpermComet testing.
 Or there could be problems with hormone levels and chromosome abnormalities, which could be affecting your sperm production and ability to have a child.

-Regardless of the cause, for many men the diagnosis of male infertility can trigger feelings of guilt, frustration and failure.
-But you can be reassured that you’re not alone; so many men have fertility issues but just don’t talk about it.
+Regardless of the cause, for many the diagnosis of male infertility can trigger feelings of guilt, frustration and failure.
+But you can be reassured that you’re not alone; so many people have fertility issues but just don’t talk about it.
 The good news is that there are treatments to help, even if you aren’t producing any sperm at all.
 We have the expertise to help you become a father, both through using your own sperm and that of a sperm donor.

 Treatments for male infertility

-As one of the UK’s leading infertility clinics for the treatment of male infertility, our male fertility specialists are leaders in their field, helping many men to become fathers through our innovative and individualised approach to investigation and treatment.
+As one of the UK’s leading infertility clinics for the treatment of male infertility, our male fertility specialists are leaders in their field, helping many patients to become fathers through our innovative and individualised approach to investigation and treatment.

-IVF:IVF helps if you have very mild male fertility problems, such as if your sperm isn’t moving as well as it should.
+IVF helps if you have very mild male fertility problems, such as if your sperm isn’t moving as well as it should.
 Your sperm is mixed directly with your partner’s eggs to fertilise them in our laboratory.

-Intracytoplasmic Sperm Injection (ICSI):ICSI is the main treatment in most cases of male factor infertility.
+ICSI is the main treatment in most cases of male factor infertility.
 Instead of mixing the sperm with the egg in conventional IVF, ICSI instead injects a single, healthy and good quality sperm directly into the egg to fertilise it.
 ICSI overcomes issues such as problems with the shape of your sperm, or if you have a low sperm count.

-Surgical Sperm Retrieval (SSR):Surgical Sperm Retrieval is a procedure performed if you aren’t producing any sperm.
+Surgical Sperm Retrieval is a procedure performed if no or low sperm numbers are found in your semen sample, helping to overcome low sperm production or tube blockages.
 Our male factor fertility specialists are highly-skilled at SSR techniques.
 A day-case procedure, SSR involves sourcing and extracting viable sperm from within your testicular tissues.
 There are many different SSR methods, your consultant will decide which is most likely to be successful for you.
 Any retrieved sperm is then analysed and if suitable, used in an ICSI cycle with your partner’s eggs.

-Donor Sperm:If your best option of a baby is to use donor sperm, at Manchester Fertility we make sure that you’re involved every step of the way, just as you would be if your own sperm were being used.
+If your best option of a baby is to use donor sperm, at Manchester Fertility we make sure that you’re involved every step of the way, just as you would be if your own sperm were being used.
 We can offer you and your partner a wide choice of sperm donors with no waiting list.
 All of our sperm donors are fully-screened, healthy fertile men with high quality sperm, who donate only to us.
 You’re able to specify any physical characteristics you’d like your sperm donor to have, in most cases men who need to use a sperm donor choose a donor whom they closely resemble.
 Our Donation Team know all of our sperm donors very well and along with our detailed donor profiles, they help you to choose the right sperm donor for you.

 The importance of counselling